When Somebody Dies in Connecticut:

 Assume for the moment that Dad owned bank or brokerage accounts jointly with Joe and Suzy, and these accounts passed to Joe and Suzy upon death.
 However, his $5,000 life insurance policy named Mom, who died five years ago.
 The insurance company won't pay the $5,000 to Joe and Suzy but want to make the check to "Estate of Dad."

 WAIT!!
-If Dad was on Title 19 (Medicaid) (in a nursing home or getting long-term care at home), OR received care in a state institution or from DMHAS or DDS, OR was in prison in the last two years, OR owed child support that was paid by the state -- Joe and Suzy may not be getting that $5,000 at all.
+If Dad was on Title 19 (Medicaid) in a nursing home or getting long-term care at home, OR was released from prison less than twenty years ago, OR owed child support that was paid by the state -- Joe and Suzy may not be getting that $5,000 at all.
 Under a terrible law called 4a-

 16, even if Joe and Suzy do all the paperwork and even if they pay a lawyer to prepare it, once the State finds out that there is $5,000 lying around, it can file a certificate to become administrator of the estate, seize the money, and it doesn't even have to reimburse Joe and Suzy for the funeral if it's already been paid.
 Outrageous but true.
 Tell your legislator to repeal 4a-16!
-On the bright side, there ARE some exceptions --depending on which category of debt Dad owed, having a surviving spouse, disabled child, child under 21, or spouse/child/parent who was dependent on Dad for support, might save the day -- talk to a lawyer; for that you can email me, too.
-And at least (eff 7/1/22) the State is no longer demanding payback for "welfare" liens such as AFDC.
+On the bright side, there ARE some exceptions --for instance, if Dad had a surviving spouse who's alive now, disabled child, child under 21, or possibly a child or parent who was dependent on Dad for support, this might save the day -- talk to a lawyer; for that you can email me, too.
+Effective 7/1/22, the state is no longer requiring payback of welfare liens and as of 7/1/24, no longer requiring payback for people who had time in state institutions like CVH.

 OK.
 SO what if Dad never received any of these benefits (as they like to call them) from the State.
 There is still that $5,000 check to be cashed.
 What to do?